krishkumar2227/DATA_STRUCTURE_AND_ALGORITHMS/README.md

 Welcome to my Data Structures & Algorithms practice repository.

-I am currently a 2nd-year student preparing for internships (June–July) and improving my problem-solving skills using Python.
+I am currently a 2nd-year student preparing for internships,placements and improving my problem-solving skills using Python.

 ---